 Rosenzweig, Phil.
 The Halo Effect…and the Eight Other Business Delusions That Deceive Managers (2007) New York: The Free Press, multiple pages.

 Jackson, Brad.
 Management Gurus and Management Fashions (2001) New York: Routledge, p.
 39.

-There are those who would argue that this is to oversimplify the theory.
+There are certainly those who would disagree with how I’ve characterized contingency theory here.
 Please see: Luthans, Fred, and Todd I. Stewart.
 “The Reality or Illusion of a General Contingency Theory of Management: A Response to the Longenecker and Pringle Critique” Academy of Management Review, July, 1978: 683-687.